Shenghao28/Shenghao28.github.io/index.md

 <div id="menu" style="width:80%;float:left;text-align:justify;">
 <p style= "font-size:14px">
 My name is Shenghao Jiang.
 I am currently a research intern in the Department of Interventional Radiology, Zhongda Hospital of Southeast University.
 I am supervised by Professor  <a href=" https://www.seu.edu.cn/english/2018/0823/c237a235748/page.htm">Gaojun Teng</a>, Chair of Chinese Interventionalists Association, and Professor  <a href=" http://english.siat.cas.cn/SI2017/IBHE2017/RC2/CIB_20537/Researchers1/201707/t20170729_181522.html">Shoujun Zhou</a>
  from Center for Medical Robotics and Minimally Invasive Surgical Devices, Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
-Currently I am working on sensing and control for image-guided robotic intervention.
+Currently I am working on <b>sensing and control for image-guided robotic intervention</b>.
 The amazing ability of robotic technology can reduce patient's pain, aid surgeon/interventionalist to perform operation previous impossible, and achieve better surgical outcome.
 I am looking forward to contributing my effort to this areadgfgdsfgfg.</p><br><br>

 </div>